jpegleg/serotinous-cone/README.md

 HostPath Volume mounts are often a bad thing, an anti-pattern in cloud native design.
 But when working at super small scale, it is great for productivity, speed, security, and reliability: just push out files over SSH, easy as that.
 The shell script PKI is lighter weight than running a full fledged cloud native solution, and interestingly is not only more reliable but scales surprisingly well.

+If HTTP ACME challenges are used and there are multiple DNS A records poing to multiple cones, then the web data (/srv/persist) will need to be syncronized between nodes in near real time in order to complete the ACME challenge.
+There are alternate challenge types based on DNS records that can be used, otherwise link the storage.
+I'll likely add some storage configurations to this repo eventually.

+### Certbot and scripted ACME

+In this design, regardless of whether we use Traefik's ACME functionality, we also include certbot so that TLS certificates can be issued and renewed in a more flexiable and reliable way.
+While in-cluster ACME has plenty of advantages and on paper is better, in practice we might desire a mechanism to handle renewals outside of the cluster.
+This can be for orchestration reasons, such as having multiple clusters in roundrobin DNS (HTTP challenges would fail), and the fact that DNS challenges in Traefik are prone to issues when more than one certificate is involved.

+The acme_wrapper is a script to take the output of certbot, clean it up (remove root from chain pem so the file used is leaf + intermediate), and place them in the loading zone directories.
+The acme_wrapper then calls the loader.sh, that deletes the kubernetes TLS secret and replaces it with the data from the loading zone directories.

+The certbot renewal itself is done prior to the acme_wrapper execution, whether that is from crontab, run manually, or orchestrated Ansible, etc etc. I'll likely include some examples of this certbot execution part eventually.

 ## More coming to the README soon!